 A great addition for cleaning dentures is an

 ultrasonic denture cleaner.

 These clean the whole denture, inside and out, using ultrasonics in a small bath.
 Ultrasonic denture cleaners are great at shifting any tiny deposits in the nooks and crannies of a denture.

-BUT the denture has to be reasonably clean before it goes in the bath.
-You still need to give it a good brushing to remove any food debris and plaque.
-Then the ultrasonic cleaner will do the rest.
 To find out more about cleaning your dentures, GO TO MY NEW PAGE AT Best Denture Products by Dallas dentist Dr. Lorin Berland.

 One thing I am asked about a lot is how to make denure teeth look whiter.
 You can read my guide at the how to whiten dentures page.

 Dentures can sometimes cause problems, the main one being discomfort or irritation of one sort or another.
 You can read more about this at denture pain.

 Dentures may not be a perfect answer to replacing lost teeth, but they can serve very well.
 One big advantage is that you can pretty much choose how you want your teeth to look!